 A baseline for project management is the starting point for a clearly defined project plan.
 It is a fixed reference point for measuring and comparing the progress of a company’s projects.
 It allows them to evaluate how well their project performs over time.
 The project baseline is the completion period, percentage, or other measurement units.
 During the project initiation phase, the baseline planning transforms the project proposal into a preliminary project plan.
 To create a project baseline, the project manager works with key stakeholders to approve the scope, time, and budget and enter into agreements.

 The project manager cannot set a project baseline before setting a scope, budget, and schedule.
-Therefore, project managers must use estimates and their expertise to establish a scope, budget, and timeline that will apply to the project.
+Therefore, project managers must use estimates and expertise to establish a scope, budget, and timeline that will apply to the project.
 They can then break it down into a completion period to better judge the project.
 The typical starting point for a project is to define overall objectives, responsibilities, and roles.
 Whether project managers are general contractors or trade contractors, this will differ.
 Prime contractors are more likely to set overall project goals and then turn to subcontractors to fill in the more detailed information for specific parts of their projects.

 Why are Baselines necessary?